I can honestly say I’m blown away by the response to my invitation to a free Live 5 Day Workshop for your Growly but Brilliant Family Dog.

 Just by reading your first growly dog book, I have realised that she is terrified of strangers.
 We are working on the steps and I am slowly seeing huge improvement.”

-Now it was Jess’s owner who changed her view and got success.
-Jess didn’t have to change at all!
+Now it was Bess’s owner who changed her view and got success.
+Bess didn’t have to change at all!

 A simple change in your own outlook and behaviour can have marvellous results in the way your dog responds.